By Bhavanjot Kaur

 We encounter many people each day in our journey and while we may not be able to see their pain or bruises on the inside, we have an opportunity to slow down, breath and practice being a gentle source of love and give our light to them rather than being a source of more suffering and pain for them.
-I cannot help but connect this lesson to the mantra, “Light of My Soul.”
+I connect this lesson to the song, “Light of My Soul.”

 “Giving is the only way.
 Don’t give only to those who ask.
 Give to those who don’t ask.
 Keep on giving.
 Become a giver.
 Your faculty and God’s faculty will become the same.
 That’s absolute divinity.”

 My daughter’s most recent favorite book from a school lesson is called, “Have You Filled a Bucket Today; A Guide to Daily Happiness for Kids,” written by Carol McCloud.
 It piqued my interest so I picked up a copy at the local library to read to her at bedtime.
 It’s a delightful story that alludes to everyone in the world having an invisible bucket that they carry around and that when a person’s bucket is full, it is filled with good thoughts and feelings about the self, and when it is empty, a person is sad and lonely.
 Our buckets are filled by others and we can fill others’ buckets too, with our kind actions and words.